aerian-studios/react-workshop/docs/week03.md

 **useState** is to remember a value between renders

-**useEffect** is for doing something either long running tasks or anything outside of the direct render of your UI.
+**useEffect** is for doing something either long running tasks or anything outside of the direct render of your UI (like web APIs, e.g.
+`requestAnimationFrame`).
 We should always put our long running tasks and side effects in one of these.
 It will always run once, when the component first runs, but will only run again if a dependency changes

 **useCallback** is a way of keeping a reference to the callback passed in to the method so that it always has a reference to the exact same function.
 The reason